trigvi/telegrammo/README.md

 * Open Telegram, start a conversation with http://t.me/BotFather, create your main Telegram bot, note down its token.

-* Also, while in the BotFather chat, set details for your new bot by using `/setdescription`, `/setabouttext`.
-Also use `/setcommands` and send the following text:
+* While in the BotFather chat, set description (`/setdescription`) and about text (`/setabouttext`) for your new bot.
+Then use `/setcommands` and send the following text:
     ```
     subscribe - Subscribe to a sub-bot
     unsubscribe - Unsubscribe from a sub-bot
     subscriptions - View sub-bots you subscribed to
     ```

-* Create a Postgres db.

-* Clone Git repository, get into repo directory.

-* Install dependencies: `npm install`

-* Copy `mysettings.template.json` to `mysettings.json`

-* Open `mysettings.json` and customise: db settings (`database`), main Telegram bot(s) (`telegramBotsAllowed`), authorisation token(s) for this API (`api.tokens`).

-* Set file permissions:
+* Before cloning the repo, create dedicated Linux user `telegrammo`:
     ```
-    sudo chmod 755 -R /path/to/app
-    sudo chmod 777 -R /path/to/app/database
-    sudo chmod 777 -R /path/to/app/logs
-    sudo chmod +x /path/to/app/app.sh
+    sudo adduser --shell /bin/bash --gecos "User" --home /home/telegrammo telegrammo
     ```

-* The `database` folder is simply used to periodically dump the Postgres db (see crontab below).

-* Setup cron schedule, replacing `<DB_NAME>`, `<PORT>` and `/path/to/app` accordingly.
-The following would launch `app.sh` every minute, which is a bash script that in turn launches the node app if not already running.
-This ensures that the app re-starts again automatically if it crashes.
+* Switch to user `telegrammo` and clone this git repo:
     ```
-    0 * * * * pg_dump <DB_NAME> > /path/to/app/database/postgres_backup.bak
-    * * * * cd /path/to/app; ./app.sh --port=<PORT> >> ./logs/telegrammo.log
+    sudo su - telegrammo
+    git clone <REPO_URL> repository
     ```

-* Create nginx website configuration, proxying your domain name to `http://127.0.0.1:<PORT>`.

-* When configuring your nginx website, put the following directive inside `location`.
-It let's this API know the request's IP address so that it can whitelist Telegram IPs on the `/webhook` endpoint.
+* Install dependencies:
     ```
+    cd repository
+    npm install
+    ```

+* Make application executable:
+    ```
+    chmod +x app.sh
+    ```

+* Create Postgres database `telegrammo` and user `telegrammo`:
+    ```
+    CREATE DATABASE telegrammo;
+    CREATE USER telegrammo WITH PASSWORD 'telegrammo';
+    GRANT ALL PRIVILEGES ON DATABASE "telegrammo" TO telegrammo;
+    ```

+* Create settings file by copying template:
+    ```
+    cp mysettings.json.template mysettings.json
+    ```

+* Open `mysettings.json` and customise accordingly.
+In `api.tokens` you can define valid authentication tokens for this API.
+In `telegramBotsAllowed` you can define your main Telegram bot(s).

+* Logout from `telegramo` user:
+    ```
+    exit
+    ```

+* Setup cron schedule.
+The following will make this API run on port 8083.
+By the way, `app.sh` gets triggered every minute and it starts the actual node app if not already running.
+This ensures that this API re-starts again automatically after a crash.
+    ```
+    sudo /etc/crontab
+    ```

+    ```
+    0 * * * *   telegrammo   pg_dump telegrammo > /home/telegrammo/repository/database/postgres_backup.bak
+    * * * * *   telegrammo   cd /home/telegrammo/repository; ./app.sh --port=8083 >> ./logs/telegrammo.log
+    ```

+* Create nginx website configuration, proxying your domain name to `http://127.0.0.1:8083`.
+When creating nginx conf file, put the following inside `location` so that this API can know the visitor's IP and whitelist Telegram's.
+    ```
     proxy_set_header  X-Real-IP  $remote_addr;
     ```

 * Make your website HTTPS-only (you could use https://certbot.eff.org/).
-This is very important because this API authenticates requests using a header token, so requests must be encrypted.
+This is essential because this API authenticates requests using a header token.

 &nbsp;
 &nbsp;